 RVCA Watershed Conditions Statement – Flood Outlook

-Water levels on lakes and flows in the streams are presently about normal for this time of year.
-Parks Canada staff who manage the water levels for the Rideau Canal have indicated that the levels will be maintained or lowered in the coming weeks to allow for water storage in the upper watershed lakes as the snowpack continues to melt.
+- Due to the mild weather and rain throughout the winter, water levels on some upper watershed lakes are presently above normal for this time of year (i.e., Wolfe & Christie Lakes).
+Parks Canada staff who manage water levels for the Rideau Canal will closely monitor these water levels and have indicated that the levels are expected to rise in the upper watershed lakes as the snowpack begins to melt.

-City of Ottawa crews have begun the annual ice removal program on the Rideau River between Rideau Falls and Bronson Avenue.
-Crews will work to keep the ice from reforming until the spring freshet occurs (for more information: City of Ottawa information at 311).
+- City of Ottawa crews have begun the annual ice removal program on the Rideau River between Rideau Falls and Bronson Avenue.
+Crews will work to keep the ice from reforming until the spring freshet occurs (For more information: call City of Ottawa’s information line at 311).

-With the changing levels that can be expected over the coming weeks, ice cover on lakes, ditches, local streams, and rivers will continue to be unstable.
+With changing levels expected over the coming weeks, ice cover on lakes, ditches, local streams and rivers will continue to be unstable.
 Extreme caution should be exercised by everyone when near local waterbodies.
 Parents should inform their children of the risks and provide appropriate supervision.